CXwudi/personal-blog-source/content/posts/2023/vocaloid-entry-guide/listen-old-songs/index.en.md

 > Credit to Bilibili user [夜轮_Nightwheel](https://t.bilibili.com/806184517024874530#reply250521161) for pointing out CHUNITHM and maimai

-There are two arcade music games that worth to give a try, if there is an arcade machine near your place.
-They are [CHUNITHM](https://chunithm.sega.jp/) series and [maimai](https://maimai.sega.jp/) series.
+If arcade machines are available near your place, then try [CHUNITHM](https://chunithm.sega.jp/) series and [maimai](https://maimai.sega.jp/) series.

-Both series are not Vocaloid specific like OSU, but they still have 200+ Vocaloid songs each.
+Both series have 200+ Vocaloid songs each even though they are not Vocaloid specific (just like OSU).
 Not only that, both series are still proactively maintained (by SEGA.
-Yes, the same company who made Project DIVA series), and are not limited to Crypton Future Media (CFM) Vocaloid characters only.
-In another word, you don't need to worry about [the two problems of Project DIVA](#drawbacks-of-listening-vocaloid-songs-by-playing-project-diva-only) mentioned above when playing CHUNITHM series or maimai series.
+Yes, the same company who made Project DIVA series), and are not limited to Crypton Future Media (CFM) Vocaloid characters only. so you don't need to worry about [the two problems of Project DIVA](#drawbacks-of-listening-vocaloid-songs-by-playing-project-diva-only) mentioned above when playing CHUNITHM series or maimai series.

-Obviously, the biggest disadvantage of this method is that you need an arcade machine, which is unfortunately only available in a few cities in the world.
+Obviously, the biggest disadvantage is that you need an arcade machine, which is only available in a few cities in the world unfortunately.

 ## Way 3 = Way 2 + Way 1